Takashi-Kamata/Air-Purifier/README.md

 ## Hardware
 ### PCB
 I wanted a single cable solution where I only need to plug a power cable.
 However, the motor is rated for 24V and ESP32 and SEN55 runs on 5V.
-I designed a custom PCB with an integrated buck converter to convert 24V to 5V to power everything.
+I designed a custom PCB with an integrated buck converter to convert 24V to 5V to power everything (LM2596).
 Also, I included a logic shifter to produce a required PWM signal at 5V instead of 3.3V.
 Designed on EasyEDA STD, with electrical components from LCSC.
 Evertying came down to roughly NZD$15 including the PCB and the components.

 ![alt text](https://github.com/Takashi-Kamata/air_purifier/blob/main/pcb.png)